nicolylw/simple-jumping-game/README.md

 ## Features
 - Spacebar and mouse click interaction.
 - High score local storage.
-- Level (pipe speed) changes every 100.
+- Pipe speed (levels) increased at every 100 score intervals.
 - Single jump only.
 - Random pipe height and width at each run.